raeufroushangar/MICA-Weighted/README.md

-# CEMPI: Contextual Encoding of Mutations Positional Impact
+# ECMPIA: Encoding and Clustering Mutations Positional Impact Algorithm

-CEMPI is a repository for implementing a set of algorithms that perform contextual encoding of mutations and their positional impact in a sequence.
+ECMPIA integrates partitioning and clustering methods to capture and analyze the positional impact of mutations (bases and regions) across DNA/RNA/protein sequences.
+It helps bioinformaticians and researchers identify significant mutation hotspots and their impact on sequences.

 ## Project Description

-CEMPI algorithm integrates partitioning and clustering methods to capture mutation positions (bases and regions) and their impact across DNA/RNA/protein sequence.
-The repository serves as a toolkit for bioinformaticians and researchers.
+The ECMPIA repository serves as a toolkit for bioinformaticians and researchers to implement the ECMPIA algorithm for analyzing mutation impacts.

 ## Directory Structure